riston/hackernews-extension/readme.md

 ## TODO (Includes general tasks)

+  - Local cache for stories
-  - Firebase research, how it works event trigger
+  - Firebase research, how it works, event triggering
   - Data model, how to get the news and updates
     - By adding comment to news how to get update event

-  - Create a git repository also push code
+  - Create a git repository also push code [x]
-  - Use OBS for streaming next time
-  - Livecode profile and description

 ## License